syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/speeddial/EJ2_ASP.NETCORE/positions.md

 # Positions in ASP.NET Core Speed Dial

-The Speed dial Component can be positioned anywhere on the [target](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Buttons.SpeedDial.html#Syncfusion_EJ2_Buttons_SpeedDial_Target) using the [position](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Buttons.SpeedDial.html#Syncfusion_EJ2_Buttons_SpeedDial_Position) property.
+The Speed dial control can be positioned anywhere on the [target](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Buttons.SpeedDial.html#Syncfusion_EJ2_Buttons_SpeedDial_Target) using the [position](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Buttons.SpeedDial.html#Syncfusion_EJ2_Buttons_SpeedDial_Position) property.
 If the `target` is not defined, then Speed Dial is positioned based on the browser viewport.

 The position values of Speed Dial are as follows:
 * TopLeft